 a full list organized alphabetically.
 This is great when students need to look up a particular verb (or see if it’s even on the list).
 Virtually every coursebook will have this list in the back.

 a full list grouped by type.
 This is helpful for learners who wish to review irregular verbs so they can better remember them.
 There are different ways to group them.
-We have a version for you to download in the Insider Portal.
+Insiders can download our grouped list.

 a list for elementary students.
 The full list can be overwhelming for those just learning about irregular past forms.
 We recommend cutting out the past participle column and shortening the list.
-There’s a printout of our version in the Insider Portal for you.
+Insiders can download our list for elementary students.